eugener/oxbow/README.md

-**SwingBits** is a collection of useful Swing components and utilities.
-The documentation can be found in the [Project Wiki](https://github.com/eugener/oxbow/wiki/Table-Filtering)
+**SwingBits** is a collection of useful components and utilities for Java Swing Toolkit The documentation can be found in the [Project Wiki](https://github.com/eugener/oxbow/wiki/Table-Filtering)